 The behavior of early adopters doesn’t represent how the broader market will perceive your product.
 Early adopters tend to be more aware of their specific needs and desired outcomes, and more willing to try out new solutions.
 Reaching a “good market” — the whole market — requires expanding beyond those early adopters to users who require more education and persuasion.

 Customers are still testing out whether a product really solves their problems long after they’ve first tried it out or even paid for it.
-Meanwhile, competitors in your market will constantly be sharpening the offering and vying for the same users as you.
+Meanwhile, competitors in your market will constantly be sharpening their offerings and vying for the same users as you.
 You can’t be certain you’ve achieved product-market fit without first measuring that you’re meeting your customers’ expectations over the long term.

 Ben Horowitz, co-founder of the venture capital firm Andreessen Horowitz, outlined these four myths of product market fit: